alicevision/MeshroomResearch/README.md

 ```

 ## Meshroom Dev quickstart

+You are very welcome to add your own method or dataset to meshroom-research!

 The organisation is the following:
 - mrrs/core contains all the basic IOs, utils and common geometrical functions used through the library
 - mrrs/pipeline contains Meshrom pipeline files